 Main field(s) of study and in-depth level:

-The Faculty Board of Science and Technology
+- Revised by: The Faculty Board of Science and Technology

 On completion of the course, the student should be able to:

-describe the structure of polymers and being able to apply thermodynamic relations on polymer systems, especially phase equilibria and swelling properties of gels
+- describe the structure of polymers and being able to apply thermodynamic relations on polymer systems, especially phase equilibria and swelling properties of gels

-describe, analyse, and solve problems based on the properties of viscoelastic materials
+- describe, analyse, and solve problems based on the properties of viscoelastic materials

-describe the electronic properties of polymeric semiconductors, and apply this knowledge on relevant problems, especially in energy related areas
+- describe the electronic properties of polymeric semiconductors, and apply this knowledge on relevant problems, especially in energy related areas

-discuss and predict how different materials can be joined together using adhesion, and be able to suggest and motivate suitable methods to solve a given problem
+- discuss and predict how different materials can be joined together using adhesion, and be able to suggest and motivate suitable methods to solve a given problem

-search, summarise, and present information starting from a question related to the content of the course
+- search, summarise, and present information starting from a question related to the content of the course

-carry out experiments related to the content of the course, and present results and conclusions in a clear and linguistically correct way
+- carry out experiments related to the content of the course, and present results and conclusions in a clear and linguistically correct way

 Polymer structure, thermodynamics for polymer solutions and polymer melts, adhesion, physically and chemically cross-linked gels, polymeric semiconductors, rheological concepts and relations, linear and non-linear viscoelasticity, electrorheology